 Microsoft Word 97 and later (.doc, .docx, .docm, .dot, .dotm, .dotx).

 Rich Text (.rtf).

 OpenDocument (.odt and .ott).

 Collaborator automatically finds and highlights differences between the document revisions that you uploaded and selected for review.
-Both revisions use standard highlighting: red for deletions, yellow for changes and green for additions.
+Both revisions use standard highlighting: red for deletions and green for additions.

 Since Collaborator converts word processing documents to the specific document format, it is impossible to use it to find diffs in some kinds of complex content, including these:

 automatically generated formulas,

 codes used for value calculation,

 Scrollbars are available for each revision of the document.
 You are also able to move the separator to show more or less of either revision.
 To do this, hover the mouse over the separator until the arrows appear, and click and drag until it reaches the desired location.

 To change pages, use the arrows at the bottom left of the comparison screen.